alusci/dsa/README.md

 # dsa
-A collection of Data Structures and Algorithms problems to help you master **that** coding interview.
+A collection of Data Structures and Algorithms problems to help you master coding interviews.